Graveyard of Empires - Chapter 2

 "Wade, we have a problem."

-Come to think of it, he was always kind of irked when Vivian was around.
-She wasn’t exactly the friendliest person alive, and she was notorious for being straightforward and direct.
-He trusted her with his life and loved her like a sister, he just didn’t enjoy spending time with her.
+No hesitation.
+No greeting.
+Argus was kind of irked as he stepped into her chambers.
+Come to think of it, he was always kind of irked when Vivan was around.
+She wasn't exactly the friendliest person alive and she was notorious for being direct.
+He trusted her with his life and loved her like a sister, he just didn't enjoy talking to her.

 She looked up.
 "What?"